B3000Kcn/minimize-zotero-to-tray/README.md

 **In this specific scenario, `tray_helper.exe` will become an orphan process.**

 It consumes minimal resources, but you may want to close it manually using the Windows Task Manager.
 The process will be automatically replaced the next time you start Zotero.
 Normal Zotero shutdown procedures will clean up the process correctly.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

 ## 📄 License